A Texas border county backed Democrats for generations. Trump won it decisively

 “They are coming home to conservative values they never left.
 They understand something the liberal elites never will: There’s nothing progressive about open borders," Cruz said.
 "There is nothing Latino about letting criminals roam free.”

-Michael Mireles, the director of civil engagement for labor rights group La Unión del Pueblo Entero, believes that Democrats did not engage Hispanic voters enough about the issues that concern them.
+Michael Mireles, the director of civic engagement for political organizing group LUPE Votes, believes that Democrats did not engage Hispanic voters enough about the issues that concern them.

 “I think that folks on the Democratic side have been really slow to have those conversations with Latino households and families.”
 Mireles said in Hidalgo County after Election Day.

-Note: This story has been amended to correct the spelling of Democratic Rep. Vicente Gonzalez’s first name and Jose Luis Borrego's age.